ReactiveSets/toubkal/README.md

 performance while in turn allowing JavaScript JIT compilers to generate code that may be executed optimally in microprocessors' pipelines.

+#### XS Pipelet Programming

+At the lower level, XS **Pipelets** use a JavaScript functional programming model eliminating the typical callback hell of assynchronous request-response programming models.

+Unlike the promises model, XS exceptions and errors are carried-out out-of-band through global dataflows that can be processed or not to provide error recovery, end-user feedback, and logging.

+Error dataflows originating on clients can easily be routed to servers to allow proactive debugging of errors while in production, and effective service quality monitoring.

 ### Service Architecture

 With Connected Sets, services are typically composed of three different services:

 - A stateful network of persistent database pipelets
-- A stateless network of event dispatchers, acting a marshalled multicasting network for dataflows
+- A stateless network of event dispatchers, acting as a marshalled multicasting network for dataflows
 - A stateful network of client widgets delivering applications to end-users

 For small applications with few simultaneous users the first two typically reside in a single server,